-- Carry photographic identification demonstrating authorisation to enter private property under the relevant legislation. - Be conscious of any requirements relating to occupational health and safety. - Be courteous and helpful.
+- Be conscious of any requirements relating to occupational health and safety. - Be courteous and helpful.

-It is at the discretion of the authorised officer on how to investigate and resolve any complaint in accordance with Council's Enforcement Policy.
-In general the relevant procedure is set out below:
+It is at the discretion of the authorised officer on how to investigate and resolve complaint in accordance with this Policy.
+In general, the relevant procedure is set out below:

-- The authorised officer must prioritise the complaint in accordance with the Risk Response Model of the Enforcement Policy. - The complainant is contacted to substantiate the complaint, and to make a preliminary assessment.
+- The authorised officer must prioritise the complaint in accordance with sub-Clause 4.4.1.1 of the Regulatory Services Enforcement Policy. - The complainant is contacted to substantiate the complaint, and to make a preliminary assessment.
 If it is determined that no further action is required, the officer immediately advises the complainant and records the reasons why no further action is required. - If it is determined that further action is required, the authorised officer must inspect the subject premises to fully assess the situation and to advise the owner/occupier of the complaint.
 Before entering, the authorised officer must introduce themselves by giving their name, title and the reasons why they are visiting the premises.
-Details of the persons interviewed, notes relating to the inspection as well as any photographic evidence should be taken at this stage. - Upon the completion of the inspection, the results of the inspection are to be recorded amongst Council's records.
+Details of the persons interviewed, notes relating to the inspection as well as any photographic evidence should be taken at this stage. - Upon the completion of the inspection, the results of the inspection are to be recorded Council's electronic records system.
 Depending on the results of the inspection, appropriate correspondence shall be prepared and sent.
 The complainant shall also be advised of Council's actions along with likely time frames for finalising the matter.